OpenMDAO/OpenMDAO-Framework/docs/surrogate/neural_net.rst

 The following figure visually shows the iteration hierarchy for this MetaModel.
 Note that `sin_meta_model` appears in two workflows.
 This is necessary since in the training workflow the MetaModel is trained, and within the prediction workflow, that data is used to run the MetaModel again in order to create a prediction.
-Thus it must be instantiated twice.
+Thus it must be added to each workflow seperately.

 .. _`nn_metamodel iteration hierarchy`: